 In our 30 tips we for Creative music production we have mentioned that it’s recommended to keep the clean master channel for the quality of your workflow.
 On the other side, it’s also good to consider puting a limiter there if you are using the studio headphones very often.
 Not sure about monitors, but for studio headphones, I would recommend using the limiter on the master channel.

 8. How To Progress Your Tune Consistently and Productively

 It’s simple.
-Work on something few hours a day and do it daily for five days.
+Work on something a few hours a day and do it daily for five days.
 On the first day make a template and general picture of the whole track.
 On the second day start to shape your track f.ex.
 By adding transient plugins and removing additional sustain from your drums.
 Always make sure you are making significant changes more often than clicking on the play button.